cockpit-project/presentations/2023-devconf-beipack-pybridge/beipack-pybridge.md

 # Rollout plan

- * Debian experimental
+ * now: Fedora Rawhide, Debian unstable
- * Fedora and C9S/RHEL 9 devel
+ * soon: Fedora 38, C9S/RHEL 9 devel
- * Debian stable and RHEL 8 remain on old bridge
+ * never: Debian stable and RHEL 8

 :::notes
 - We've been developing this in the main branch of cockpit with a configure option
-- Down to one critical regression and a few unstable tests, we want to release it soon
+- Fixed last critical regression last week, but still a few unstable tests
-- We most probably start with Fedora rawhide and Debian experimental
+- We start with Fedora rawhide and Debian unstable
 - Soon enough Fedora 38 and RHEL 9 devel
 - Don't switch long-term support releases, such as Debian stable, Ubuntu LTS, RHEL 8
 - TODO: flatpak